ysba/hidlink/README.md

 # hidlink
-Hardware for linking Bluetooth HID devices into an USB port
+Hardware for linking Bluetooth HID devices to an USB port